 Recently I began attending a consultation group and the leader happened to have written a book that I use in my office daily, The Mindfulness Workbook for OCD.

 Many of my clients ask what ERP stands for?
 Exposure Response Prevention sounds so formal and technical.
 Simply put, it is a process that creates ORDER out of mental CHAOS.
-It works by systematically facing your obsessions and abstaining from your compulsions.
+It works by systematically facing your obsessions while abstaining from your compulsions.